JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Molecules/SidebarList/readme.md

 the component does not display for primary and secondary.
 Primary and secondary variants have different background colors and some text style differences.

-Includes "footer" subsection option for related information.
+Includes second section option for related information.

 <details>
   <summary>Inherited CSS Variables:</summary>